 Learn more about Adobe’s practices [https://www.adobe.com/privacy/social-networking.html].

 How does Adobe use the information it collects about me and what are the legal bases for these uses?

 Adobe uses the information we collect about you for the following purposes:

-- To fulfill a contract, or take steps linked to a contract: this is relevant where you register to use an Adobe app or website (whether paid, or as a free trial).
+- To fulfil a contract or take steps linked to a contract: this is relevant where you register to use an Adobe app or website (whether paid or as a free trial).
 This includes: